What Is a Tax Regime?

-Requirements and exclusions
+Requirements and Exclusions

 - Financial limits: Income or purchases of up to S/ 8,000 per month or S/ 96,000 per year.

-Taxes and obligations
+Taxes and Obligations

 - Fixed monthly payment:

-- Category 1: S/ 20 (up to S/ 5,000 in income or purchases).
+- Category 1: S/ 20 (up to S/5,000 in income or purchases).

-- Category 2: S/ 50 (between S/ 5,001 and S/ 8,000 in income or purchases).
+- Category 2: S/ 50 (between S/5,001 and S/S/8,000 in income or purchases).

-- Payment receipts that can be issued: Only sales receipts, referral slips and tickets are allowed.
+- Payment receipts that can be issued: Only sales receipts, referral slips, and tickets are allowed.

 - Accounting: It does not require keeping accounting books or filing tax returns.

-Requirements and exclusions
+Requirements and Exclusions

-Taxes and obligations
+Taxes and Liabilities

 - Income tax: 1.5% on monthly net income.

-- Accounting: A Record of Purchases and a Record of Sales must be kept.
+- Accounting: A record of purchases and a record of sales must be kept.

 Benefits